Best Free AI Robo-Advisor Alternatives in 2026

 • Free tier?
 Managed accounts marketed with no advisory fee (fund costs still apply).

-• The catch: “No advisory fee” is not the same as zero cost: the underlying funds still carry expense ratios, and account terms, minimums, and fee structures change, so confirm the current details before opening one.
+• The catch: “No advisory fee” is not the same as zero cost: the underlying funds still carry expense ratios, cash held in the portfolio can drag on returns, and account terms change, so confirm the current details before opening one.

 Subscription and DIY options: Magnifi and M1 Finance

-These two round out the list, but their free offer is thinner, which is why they sit lower.
+These two round out the free-relevant list, but their free offer is thinner, which is why they sit lower.
 Magnifi is led by a paid subscription rather than a lasting free tier, and M1 Finance is a do-it-yourself platform whose no-management-fee basic tier is “free” in the sense of no advisory percentage, not free of every cost.
+Walnut sits between them on the free question: like Magnifi it is a conversational AI assistant, but where Magnifi’s real product is paid, Walnut keeps a genuine free tier; and where M1 automates rebalancing toward targets inside its own brokerage, Walnut stays read-only on the broker you already own and leaves every trade for you to approve.

 Magnifi